Men who believe their penises to be small are drawn to sports cars, study says - Autoblog

 Are men who drive flashy sports cars compensating for something after all?
-A study conducted at a London public university suggests that the old trope of men with less-than-average endowment turning to sports cars and other forms of "conspicuous consumption" may indeed be rooted in truth.
+A study conducted at a London university suggests that the old trope of men with less-than-average endowment turning to sports cars and other forms of "conspicuous consumption" may indeed be rooted in truth.
 As a group of men who tend to be drawn to flashy sports cars, this headline caught our eye.
 The study does not appear to be peer-reviewed, but the methodology is described in detail and the study authors claim their data indicate a psychological link between attraction to sports cars and the belief that one has a smaller-than-average penis.

-I'd say we're all adults here, but this is a website dedicated to (and maintained by) grown human beings who are still really into cars.
+I'd say we're all adults here, but Autoblog is a website dedicated to (and maintained by) grown human beings who are still really into cars.
 Our inner children are alive and well, and all of them giggle juuuuust a little bit at the word "penis."
 So, I'm going to use a substitute.
 From now on, whenever you see "potato," just think "penis."
 Got it?
 Good.
 Here we go!

 The researchers studied 200 men between ages 18 and 74.
 Due to the inherent unreliability of self-reported potato size, they decided that the simplest approach — ranking potato size relative to interest in sports cars — would be a dead end.
 Instead, the team designed a study that would convince the participants that they were having their memory evaluated in a multi-tasking environment.
 In other words, they had to read information while being served ads on the internet.
 How like life, no?